 Impact Report: What is it and how to write it?

-In this article, we will discuss some really insightful tips to keep in mind while working on your impact report.
+In this article, we will discuss some really insightful tips to keep in mind while working on your report.
 All under 17 minutes!

 Or continue reading here,

 Very simply defined, Impact reporting is showing the change created or the result of your intervention to your stakeholders.
 They could be your current donors, your own team, potential donors, media, and even your beneficiaries.
-You can think of it as an equivalent to a financial report for your intervention.
+You can think of it as equivalent to a financial report for your intervention.

-An ideal impact report should most importantly be transparent & accountable.
+An ideal Impact Report should most importantly be transparent & accountable.
 Your stakeholders should be able to see both the good & the bad sides of your intervention’s results if any.

 You should hold full accountability for your intervention & the results achieved with it.
 The impact report should reassure your stakeholders & help you build trust with them.